F5Networks/f5-azure-arm-templates/supported/cluster/1nic/README.md

 ## Configuration Example <a name="config">

 The following is a simple configuration diagram for this deployment.
-In this diagram, the IP addresses are provided as examples.
+In this diagram, the IP addresses are provided as examples.<br>
 ![2-NIC configuration example](images/azure-cluster-1nic.png)

 ### Documentation